Code-Institute-Submissions/brunobdias-Ms2/README.md

 >

 ## Features
 >   - The website main feature it is a interactive demonstration of the 7 wonders, through pictures, share the social media channels and the official page of the places.
+>   - Youtube video from the places that were elected as 7 wonders of the modern world.
+>   - A map using LeafletJs, customized with styled pins to show the places were the wonders are located.
+>   - A Contact form using EmailJs service.
 >
 >### Features Left to Implement
 > - Option to make login with a social media and add Comments and ratings to the place.